7 Most Common Types of Data Breaches

 Learn the seven types of data breaches and how to defend against each one.

 Each breach type has a different entry point and a different defense.
-Treating them all the same is how companies get caught off guard.
+Treat all breaches the same way and you’ll get caught off guard.

 This guide breaks down the seven most common types of data breaches, with real examples and the specific controls that stop each one.